esp-rs/esp-idf-sys/README.md

     - `global` - the tooling will be installed/used in its standard directory (`~/.platformio` for PlatformIO, and `~./espressif` for the native ESP-IDF toolset);
     - `custom:<dir>` -  the tooling will be installed/used in the directory specified by `<dir>`.
 If this directory is a relative location, it is assumed to be relative to the crate's workspace dir;
-    - `fromenv` - use build framework from the environment
+    - `fromenv` - use the build framework from the environment
         - *native* builder: use activated esp-idf environment (see esp-idf docs [unix](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html#step-4-set-up-the-environment-variables)
       /